 Oat milk is a dairy-free alternative to cow’s milk.
-It is suitable for people with allergies, dairy intolerances, or those who follow a plant-based or vegan diet.
+It can be a good source of calcium and is suitable for people with allergies, dairy intolerances, or those who follow a plant-based or vegan diet.

 Oat milk can be a good source of vitamins and minerals, including calcium, and manufacturers often fortify it with vitamin B12.